iZettle/sdk-android/README.md

 // Start activity with the intent
 startActivityForResult(intent, 0)
 ```
-### Step 8: Processing refund result
+## Step 8: Processing refund result

 You will receive the payment result as activity result.
 Result `Bundle` contains two values:

-1.  `RefundsActivity.RESULT_EXTRA_REQUEST` contains all extras from request intent
+1.  `RefundsActivity.RESULT_EXTRA_REQUEST` contains all extras from request intent.
-2.  `RefundsActivity.RESULT_EXTRA_PAYLOAD` contains refund result
+2.  `RefundsActivity.RESULT_EXTRA_PAYLOAD` contains refund result.

-The payment result is an instance of one of the following classes:
+The payment result is an instance of one of the classes listed in the following.

 #### RefundResult.Canceled